 I absolutely love a potluck party.
 I like hosting them, I like attending them, I like thinking about what to bring.
 You can be as creative as you like, or as safe as you like, and either way, your offering will be greeted with gratitude and enthusiasm.

 Recently I brought a frittata, pre-sliced into thin little wedges, to a party for an appetizer, and it was a very satisfying starter.
-I was ruminating on what makes a dish especially portable since on Sunday I am doing an hour-long tweet chat with #SundaySupper, tweeting with bloggers about portable dishes.
+I started ruminating on what makes a dish especially portable.

 Here are some things I think about when I am bringing a dish (or “toting” as they say in the south, which I feel entitled to say once in a blue moon because my grandfather was from Savannah, Georgia):